untillpro/scm4j/scm4j-releaser/docs/minor-release-status.md

 - No valuable commits after last tag => DONE
 - If none of above : BUILD

-# Example 1
+# Example 1, Forked Sub

-- status unTill -> unTill 123.0 DONE, UDB 18.0 DONE
-- add feature to develop of UDB, fork UDB 19.0 (do not build)
-- status unTill -> unTill 123.0 DONE, UDB 18.0 DONE
-  - unTill release\123 exists -> take unTill mdeps from CRB -> take UDB 18.0 (locked)
+Situation

+- Main:  done, no commits
+- Sub:  is forked but not built (patch == 0)

+Status:

+- Main: FORK
-- Should be:
+- Sub: BUILD
-  - unTill 124.0 FORK -> BUILD, UDB 19.0 LOCK -> BUILD
-    - unTill fork needed: "has mdep which version does not equal to CR version of this mdep": unTill -> release\123 -> UDB 18.0, but exists UDB release\19 -> version 19.0 (not built yet).

-# Example 2
+# Example 2, New  Sub

-- status unTill -> unTill 123.0 DONE, UDB 18.0 DONE
-- add feature to develop of UDB, build UDB 19.0
-- status unTill -> unTill 123.0 DONE, UDB 18.0 DONE
-  - unTill release\123 exists -> take unTill mdeps from CRB -> take UDB 18.0 (locked)
+Situation

+- Main:  done, no commits
+- Sub:  new version is released

+Status

-- Should be:
+- Main: FORK
-  - unTill 124.0 FORK -> BUILD, UDB 19.0 DONE
+- Sub: DONE

-# Example 3
+# Example 3, All Forked

 Situation